wendyoutwest/Algolia-info/improve-perf-ios.md

 **Throttle mode** is best when the network starts to degrade.
 Throttle mode delays requests, dropping them along the way, to ensure a maximum throughput.
 The throttling delay is dynamically adjusted so that the search throughput matches the current network's capabilities as closely as possible.
 Throttle mode avoids slow response time and avoids requests stacking up inside the pipeline.

 **Manual mode** is necessary when the network is extremely slow.
 It's better to disable as-you-type and inform the users that they need to explicitly submit their searches.
-In manual mode, all non-final searches are dropped.
+In manual mode, only final searches display.

 The **adaptive network** strategy requires monitoring response times using a `ResponseTimeStats`, an `AdaptiveNetworkStrategy`, and a `Searcher`.